Introduction to landscape lighting

 - Integrated fixtures have an LED board built into them, so there’s no bulb to install.
 The downside to integrated fixtures is that if one should fail, then the entire fixture has to be replaced as opposed to just a bulb.

-- Lamp-ready fixtures take a bulb, which allows for much more customization in terms of brightness (lumens), color temperature, and beam spread.
-And usually, if a light goes out, you just need to pop in a new bulb.
+- Lamp-ready fixtures use a bulb, which allows for much more customization in terms of brightness (lumens), color temperature and beam spread.
+And usually if a light goes out, you just need to pop in a new bulb.

 What are some important landscape lighting terms?